Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Where to Stay in Kodaikanal

 There is absolutely no shortage of hotels within Kodaikanal.
 If you want to stay within walking distance of most attractions in Kodaikanal, get a hotel closer to the bus stand, which is located at the heart of the city.
-If you’re looking for peace and quiet, look for a hotel towards the outer section of Kodaikanal.
+If you’re looking for peace and quiet though, then look for a hotel towards the outer section of Kodaikanal.
 During my visit to Kodai, I stayed at Zostel Kodaikanal, which is a backpacker hostel facing a breathtaking view of the hills.
 While I’ve stayed at multiple Zostel properties, Zostel Kodaikanal was by-far the most charming one.
-In fact, I loved this hostel and it's peaceful vibes so much that I cancelled all my plans for an entire evening and the next day just to chill out, sip coffee and read a book.
+In fact, I loved this hostel and it's peaceful vibes so much that I canceled all my plans for an entire evening and the next day just to chill out, sip coffee and read a book.

 How to Get Around Kodaikanal

-Places to Visit in Kodaikanal
+Best Places to Visit in Kodaikanal in 2 Days

 1. Kodaikanal Lake